Deploying Metric Insights in an Orchestrated Environment

 1. RDS address with root credentials

-2. EFS address to connect to Metric Insights application
+2. AWS EFS address to connect to Metric Insights application

 • To generate passwords for each service, you can either run echo -n '<pwd>' | base64 to encode a password of your choice, or run something like openssl rand -base64 8 to auto generate a password for you.